adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

     :language: text
     :linenos:

+Line 1: Date and time of file creation.

+Line 2: Blank line.

-Line 1: Header of the file.
+Line 3: Header of the file.
 20 or more "=" symbols.

-Line 2: Flag of the neighbors section, have to be in the file.
+Line 4: Flag of the neighbors section, have to be in the file.

-Line 3: Format of the bond specification line.
+Line 5: Format of the bond specification line.

-Line 4: Neighbor separator.
+Line 6: Neighbor separator.
 Separates different neighbors (:math:`J_1`, :math:`J_2`, ...) in the neighbors template file.
 20 or more "-" symbols.

-Line 5: Name of the neighbor and the
+Line 7: Name of the neighbor and the
 `LaTeX <https://www.latex-project.org/>`_ version of that name.
 Name have to be specified.
 Latex name is optional.
 Name and LaTeX name are separated by one or more spaces, as a consequence no spaces are allowed for both of them.

-Line 6: First bond, which corresponds to the first neighbor (:math:`J_1`).
+Line 8: First bond, which corresponds to the first neighbor (:math:`J_1`).
 Format of the bond specification:

 .. code-block:: text